Coriolis force: Intuitive explanation

-For an intuitive explanation of the origin of the Coriolis force, consider an object, constrained to follow the Earth's surface and moving northward in the Northern Hemisphere.
+For an intuitive explanation of the origin of the Coriolis force, consider an object moving northward on the ground in the Northern Hemisphere.
 Viewed from outer space, the object does not appear to go due north, but has an eastward motion (it rotates around toward the right along with the surface of the Earth).
 The further north it travels, the smaller the "radius of its parallel (latitude)" (the minimum distance from the surface point to the axis of rotation, which is in a plane orthogonal to the axis), and so the slower the eastward motion of its surface.
 As the object moves north it has a tendency to maintain the eastward speed it started with (rather than slowing down to match the reduced eastward speed of local objects on the Earth's surface), so it veers east (i.e. to the right of its initial motion).

 Though not obvious from this example, which considers northward motion, the horizontal deflection occurs equally for objects moving eastward or westward (or in any other direction).
 However, the theory that the effect determines the rotation of draining water in a household bathtub, sink or toilet has been repeatedly disproven by modern-day scientists; the force is negligibly small compared to the many other influences on the rotation.

 Length scales and the Rossby number

 The time, space, and velocity scales are important in determining the importance of the Coriolis force.
-Whether rotation is important in a system can be determined by its Rossby number (Ro), which is the ratio of the velocity, U, of a system to the product of the Coriolis parameter, $f = 2 \omega \sin \varphi \,$, and the length scale, L, of the motion:
+Whether rotation is important in a system can be determined by its Rossby number (Ro), which is the ratio of the velocity, U, of a system to the product of the Coriolis parameter, $f = 2 \omega \sin \varphi$ with $\omega$ the angular rotation rate, $\varphi$ the latitude, and the length scale, L, of the motion: